-Several cases of transmission of un-recombined or recombined 2x-gametes from diploid to triploid cultivars were identified.
+Several cases of transmission of un-recombined or recombined 2x gametes from diploid to triploid cultivars were identified.
 They involved mainly Mchare cultivars but also Tjau Lagada and likely Galeo.
-More surprisingly, in few cases, a triploid was proposed as parent of another triploid or diploid cultivar, either as a 2x or as a 1x gamete donor.
-Banana cultivars either diploid or triploid are poorly fertile and sometimes totally sterile.
-Crosses have been undertaken since the 1930s in order to exploit cultivar's residual fertility in breeding programs.
+More surprisingly, in a few cases, a triploid was proposed as parent of another triploid or diploid cultivar, either as a 2x or as a 1x gamete donor.
+Banana cultivars, either diploid or triploid, are poorly fertile and sometimes totally sterile.
+Crosses have been undertaken since the 1930s in order to exploit a cultivar's residual fertility in breeding programmes.
 This often required a huge number of pollinations.
-Cytogenetic analysis of obtained progenies showed that diploid bananas generally produce 1x gametes while triploids may produce from 1x up to 6x gametes (Larter, 1948, Wilson, 1946c, Wilson, 1946a, Wilson, 1946b, Shepherd, 1999).
-These features are exploited in breeding programs to generate tetraploids by crossing triploid cultivars with diploids.
+Cytogenetic analysis of the progenies obtained showed that diploid bananas generally produce 1x gametes while triploids may produce from 1x up to 6x gametes (Wilson, 1946a-c; Larter, 1948; Shepherd, 1999).
+These features are exploited in breeding programmes to generate tetraploids by crossing triploid cultivars with diploids.
 Triploids could thus also potentially be involved through natural hybridization in the formation of other cultivars.
 However, this should be rare given their poor levels of fertility.
-Based on nuclear and cytoplasmic genome information, a possible implication of triploid cultivars in the formation of other cultivars has been proposed (Carreel et al., 2002, De Langhe et al., 2010).
+Based on nuclear and cytoplasmic genome information, a possible implication of triploid cultivars in the formation of other cultivars has been proposed (Carreel et al., 2002; De Langhe et al., 2010).
 Here, we identified such cases.
 For two triploid cultivars (ABB Saba and AAB Mnalouki), we identified a triploid parent (ABB or AAB, respectively) that could have contributed a 2x gamete.
 In addition, we observed one trio and one duo in which a 1x and 3x gamete respectively could have been provided by AAA triploids.
 This illustrates that such a process may occur in different types of triploid banana.
-However, we cannot exclude that a yet not identified diploid accession could be the parent of both the child and the triploid parent proposed in our parents-child trio analysis.
+However, we cannot exclude that a vet not identified diploid accession could be the parent of both the child and the triploid parent proposed in our parents-child trio analysis.

-Previous studies of progeny obtained by crossing triploid Gros Michel with different diploids showed that the main class of obtained offspring was tetraploid (Wilson, 1946c, Larter, 1948).
-Based on breeding behaviour and cytological observations, it was proposed that triploid gametes were the main class of viable gametes produced by Gros Michel (Larter, 1948, Wilson, 1946c).
+Previous studies of progeny obtained by crossing triploid Gros Michel with different diploids showed that the main class of offspring obtained was tetraploid (Wilson, 1946c; Larter, 1948).
+Based on breeding behaviour and cytological observations, it was proposed that triploid gametes were the main class of viable gametes produced by Gros Michel (Wilson, 1946c; Larter, 1948).
 Our analysis along chromosomes showed that the tetraploid cultivar Calypso resulted from the transmission of an un-recombined 3x gamete from the triploid Gros Michel.
-One region of discrepancy on chromosome 10 may be explained by aneuploidy in the triploid parent (a Gros Michel clone named Highgate, (Borges et al., 2014)) and/or in Calypso compared to the accession Gros Michel we have used.
-A triploid Plantain was also previously shown to have transmitted a recombined 3x gamete (Supplementary Material in Baurens et al., 2019).
+One region of discrepancy on chromosome 10 may be explained by aneuploidy in the triploid parent [a Gros Michel clone named Highgate (Borges et al., 2014)] and/or in Calypso compared with the accession Gros Michel we have used.
+A triploid plantain was also previously shown to have transmitted a recombined 3x gamete (supplementary material in Baurens et al., 2019).